thomashoneyman/purescript-halogen-hooks/docs/01-Hooks-At-A-Glance.md

 example = Hooks.component \_ _ -> Hooks.do
-  -- Declare a new state variable, which we'll call "count" count /\ countState <- Hooks.useState 0
+  -- Declare a new state variable, which we'll call "count" count /\ modifyCount <- Hooks.useState 0

   Hooks.pure do
     HH.div_
       [ HH.p_ [ HH.text $ "You clicked " <> show count <> "times" ]
       , HH.button
-          [ HE.onClick \_ -> Just $ Hooks.modify_ countState (_ + 1) ]
+          [ HE.onClick \_ -> Just $ modifyCount (_ + 1) ]
           [ HH.text "Click me" ]
       ]
 ```

 `useState` is a Hook.
 We call it inside a Hooks function to add some local state to it.
-Halogen will preserve this state between re-renders. `useState` returns a tuple: the _current_ state value and a token that lets you update it.
+Halogen will preserve this state between re-renders. `useState` returns a tuple: the _current_ state value and a function that lets you update it.

-You can use this token with state functions available in `HookM`, which is the Hook effect monad.
+The update function runs in the `HookM` monad, which is also the action type that all HTML functions in Hooks use.
+That means you can use this update function directly in your HTML, or combine it with any other `HookM` code.
 We'll see how to use this monad later in this page, but it also has [its own documentation section](./05-HookM.md) if you're ready for a deep dive.
-HTML functions in Hooks use `HookM` as their action type.

 The `useState` hook requires an initial state as its only argument.
 In this example, the initial state starts our counter at `0`.
 The initial state argument is only used on the first render.